phazlett/quickstrike/README.md

 # QuickStrike
 Allows you to trade SPY and XSP options using streamlined interfaces.
 No prompts.
 No complexity.
 Just fast trade executions.
-QuickStrike is a lightweight browser app for fast options execution.
-The application leverages a data abstraction layer, allowing more broker API to be integrated.
+QuickStrike is a lightweight Electron.js app for fast market order executions on SPY and XSP options.
+The application leverages a data abstraction layer, allowing more broker API services to be integrated.
 The application features OAuth authentication, live quote streaming, option-chain selection, buying-power reduction estimates, and positions management.
 You can enter and exit any SPY or XSP option position without any prompts for confirmations.
-A trade can be opened and closed in mere seconds.
+A trade can be opened and closed in mere seconds and you can fully monitor your positions using the app or your broker's trading platform.

-Currently supported trading plaform APIs are
+Currently supported trading plaform APIs include:
 - Interactive Brokers (Trader Workstation and IB Gateway)
 - TastyTrade